nayeem-17/Core-Dumped/README.md

   ```
 - ### Install all dependencies

-  You have to install pm2 globally to run this project.You can install it by running the following command:
+  You have to install pm2 globally to run this project.
+You can install it by running the following command:
   ```bash
   npm i -g pm2
   ```